 PicoDBMS is a smart card full-fledged DBMS aiming at managing shared secured portable folders.
-A first prototype written in JavaCard has been demonstrated at the VLDB'01 conference [27].
+A first prototype written in JavaCard has been demonstrated at the VLDB01 conference [35].
 It showed the feasibility of the approach but exhibited disastrous performance.
 Since then, a second prototype has been written in C and optimized partly with the help of Axalto (their smart card OS has been modified to better support data intensive on-board applications).
-This prototype is now running on an experimental smart card platform and exhibits two order of magnitude better performances than its JavaCard counterpart.
+This prototype is now running on an experimental smart card platform and exhibits two orders of magnitude better performance than its JavaCard counterpart.
 A cycle-accurate hardware simulator allowed us to predict the PicoDBMS performance on future smart card platforms.
-Extensive experimentations have been conducted recently on this prototype thanks to a dedicated PicoDatabase Benchmark [26], [12].
-The PicoDBMS prototype has been a major vehicle to validate our results, to develop important skills in terms of design rules for embedded database components and to set up a long term industrial cooperation with Axalto.
-Link: http://www-smis.inria.fr/Eprototype_PicoDBMS.html.
+Extensive experimentations have been conducted recently on this prototype and have served to validate a new benchmark dedicated to secure chip DBMSs [13].
+More generally, PicoDBMS prototype has been a major vehicle to validate our results, to develop important skills in terms of design rules for embedded database components and to set up a long term industrial cooperation with Axalto.
+Link: http://www-smis.inria.fr/Eprototype\PicoDBMS.html.